azurecitadel/azurecitadel.github.io/labs/terraformingAKS.md

 * Unzip
 * JQ
 * apt-transport-https

+It features:

+* Shared remote state with locking, backed off to Azure Storage
+* Shared identity using MSI and RBAC

 There is also an Azure Docs page at <https://aka.ms/aztfdoc> which covers how to access and configure the Terraform VM.